-Gheis EBADI (Berlin Humboldt University) – Ottoman and Persian Instructor
+Gheis EBADI (Berlin Humboldt University) – Persian Instructor

 Gheis Ebadi is research assistant at the Institute for The Asian and African Studies at Berlin Humboldt University.
 He is working on Qizilbash tribes and their effects on Ottoman and Iranian administrations, formation and structure of sects like Alevi and Bektashi.
 Mr. Ebadi taught at the Department of Turkish Language and Literature at Allameh Tabatabei University of Tehran (2011-2012) and also Classical and Modern Persian courses at Bilkent University (2013-2015).